Share

 • An immigration officer or consular official will make a decision in your case at the end of your interview.
 In some cases, the officer may ask for more evidence before they can issue a decision.

-• If your application is approved, you will receive another letter with your green card.
+• If your application is approved, you will receive another letter with your Green Card.

 • If your application is denied, you will get information about whether you can appeal it.

-Step 8: Obtaining your green card
+Step 8: Obtaining your Green Card

 You can check the status of your application online or by calling the USCIS Contact Center.

-Green card interview
+Green Card interview

 There are a few things you can do to prepare for the interview.